 In the situation described above, the customer looked to our engineers to provide them with an essential asset management solution.
 The latest tool designed to simplify the process and reduce paperwork is digital asset tracking, which we delivered by implementing the Parker Tracking System (PTS).
 PTS helps customers avoid downtime with a secure, online tagging system for critical parts and components, supported by a worldwide team of Parker employees and distribution partners.

-This web-based asset tracking and management system combine part serialization with tagging and a range of part-specific information so that OEMs can track, organize, and manage their use of critical parts.
-As a cloud-based tracking solution, users have online access to needed documents like parts lists, manuals, diagrams, certifications and more.
-This results in easier tracking and management of critical parts, reduced lead time and complexity in placing an order and enhanced service, safety, and compliance features.
+This web-based asset tracking and management system combines part serialization with tagging and a range of part-specific information so that OEMs can track, organize, and manage their use of critical parts.
+As a cloud-based tracking solution, users have online access to needed documents like parts lists, manuals, diagrams, certifications, and more.
+This results in easier tracking and management of critical parts, reduced lead time and complexity in placing an order, and enhanced service, safety, and compliance features.